-Geo and vertical business directories are used to post information online.
-Business directories are much more on the receiving end of data than providing it, but search engines do include directory listings in search results.
+Geo and vertical business directories are used to post business data and information online.
+Business information directories are much more on the receiving end of data than providing it, but search engines do include directory listings in search results.
 Popular business directories include:

 - Open Table